linq2js/tenx/readme.md

 First of all we have to talk about application and component state.
 In the counter example above we chose to define our count state as application state, outside of the component.
 We could have defined the count inside the component instead, and the application would work exactly the same.
 So why did we choose application state?

-If the count example above was the entire application it would not make any sense to introduce application state and Tenx.
+If the count example above was the entire application it would not make any sense to introduce application state and tenx.
 But if you were to increase the scope of this simple application you would be surprised how quickly you get into the following scenarios:

 You want to introduce other component needs to know about the current state of the count.
 This new component cannot be a parent of the component owning the count state.